stargate/stargate/DEV_GUIDE.md

 * `-Dstargate.test.backend.cluster_name=<CLUSTER_NAME>`
 * `-Dstargate.test.backend.dc=<DATA_CENTER_NAME>`

-When integration test run with debugging options, the related Stargate nodes will also be started with debugging options (using consecutive ports starting with 5100), for example:
+When integration tests run with debugging options, the related Stargate nodes will also be started with debugging options (using consecutive ports starting with 5100), for example:
 ```
 -agentlib:jdwp=transport=dt_socket,server=n,suspend=y,address=localhost:5100